Robert L. Lippert: Associated Producers Incorporated

-In October 1958, a new company was formed by Lippert, called Associated Producers Incorporated (API), to make low-budget films for Fox at the rate of one per month, starting with Alaska Highway.
+In October 1958 a new company was formed by Lippert, called Associated Producers Incorporated (API), to make low-budget films for Fox at the rate of one per month, starting with Alaska Highway.
 The company was headed by George Warren, formerly a production cost controller for MGM, with William Magginetti as production supervisor and Harry Spaulding as story editor.
 Lippert was described as being "associated" with the company.(API having similar initials to exploitation specialist American International Pictures may have been coincidental).

-The core of API was Harry Spalding and Maury Dexter.
-All API's productions were done in-house.

-"We use hack writers or new writers and beat-up faces or new faces", he said later.
-"No, I don't direct any of them.
+Harry Spalding and Maury Dexter were the driving forces of API.
+Lippert explained, "We use hack writers or new writers, and beat-up faces or new faces.
+No, I don't direct any of them.
 I wouldn't be a director for anything.
 No wonder they all have ulcers."
+Lippert had indeed directed a Lippert production -- once -- in 1948; the film was the outdoor adventure Last of the Wild Horses.

 In October 1959, Lippert said making "little Bs" for $100,000 was no longer as lucrative because "it is now in the same category as the short TV feature which people can see for free."
 He persuaded Fox to start financing his films up to $300,000 and a shooting schedule of around 15 days starting with The Sad Horse.

 "I have an angle on everything", he said in 1960, adding that he found it profitable to focus on small towns and country areas.
 "There's a lot of money in sticks."
-In December 1960 he said he had been "bumped" off The Canadians due to Eady requirements.
+In December 1960 he said he had been "bumped" off The Canadians due to problems with Canadian governmental loan negotiator Wilfred Griffin Eady.